Building a great engineer client relationship isn’t easy. But if done right, you’ll maximize your profits and have satisfied customers.

 For example, a client may directly tell you how to design step by step.
 This isn’t conducive whatsoever to an engineer client relationship.
 Because your client hired you as an expert for a reason.
 Your job isn’t to take advice from your client over every small design element.

-And if this does become a constant problem, you need to explain how you’re the hired design engineer.
+If this becomes a constant problem, you need to explain how you’re the hired design engineer.
 It would be like telling your dentist how to perform a root canal.

 Important Note: always design what a client wants.
 But, if a client’s design is off the wall, make them understand the drawbacks.
 If they still want to proceed ahead, then do so as long as you have a written record.
 Also, as long as the work doesn’t violate any codes and regulations, and it isn’t a safety issue.